My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Embrace history at Pico Island’s UNESCO volcanic vineyards—a testament to Azorean resilience and cultural heritage, nestled in natural beauty.

 If there’s one viewpoint in the Azores that will leave you speechless, it’s Miradouro da Boca do Inferno.
 This stunning overlook, located near Sete Cidades, offers a panoramic view of Lagoa das Sete Cidades, one of the most famous natural wonders in Portugal.
-After a short uphill walk from the parking area, I reached the viewpoint and was immediately struck by the sight of the twin lakes below—one shimmering blue, the other a deep green—framed by lush volcanic ridges.
+After a short uphill walk from the parking area, I reached the viewpoint and was immediately struck by the sight of the twin lakes below.
+One lake is shimmering blue; the other, a deep green framed by lush volcanic ridges.

 Visit Miradouro da Boca do Inferno in the Azores for a breathtaking panoramic view of Sete Cidades caldera, lakes, and the Atlantic.